belavadi/melon-mail/README.md

 In the solidity folder you'll find all the contracts as a basic truffle project.
 You need to have truffle installed as a global command and a node running on localhost:8585 (you can run testrpc for easier development)

+If you want to use the build contracts in the frontend, you'll need to enable `testContract: true` in /config/config.json by default it will be false and contracts deployed on kovan will be used

 ```
 truffle build
 truffle migrate